Skip to main content

 • To allow more light through

-Crown reduction
+Crown Reduction

-Crown reduction
+Crown Reduction

-Crown reduction is where all or a portion of the crown of the tree is reduced to natural growing points.
+This is where all or a portion of the crown of the tree is reduced to natural growing points.
 This must be undertaken so as to not remove too many branches and cause the tree to die back.

 When is crown reduction needed?

-Crown reduction is more effective on small trees in small gardens and confined areas.
-Where a large tree is positioned in a small garden or directly next to the property, little effect will be gained from a crown reduction.
-In this case it would be better to look at crown lifting the tree (see below).
-Crown reduction is also effective at reducing the weight of the upper crown and in turn the wind loading effect.
+In contrast, where a large tree is positioned in a small garden or directly next to the property, little effect will be gained from a crown reduction.
+In this case it would be better to look at CROWN LIFTING (see below) the tree if gaining more light is the required result.

 Crown Lifting